atul7cloudyuga/px-anthos-acm/README.md

 - Run hyperconverged workloads where the data resides on the same host as the applications
 - Have programmatic control on your storage resources

+Anthos Config Management is a key component of Anthos.
+With Anthos Config Management, you can create a common configuration across all your infrastructure, including custom policies, and apply it both on-premises and in the cloud.

 ![](https://raw.githubusercontent.com/portworx/px-anthos-acm/master/anthos_cm.png?raw=true)

 This guide explains how to deploy Portworx in Kubernetes clusters registered with Anthos through [Anthos Config Management](https://cloud.google.com/anthos/config-management) (ACM).